Luis0lo/diary/README.md

 # Diary (Python - Django)
 Accountability is key.
-This repository's purpose is to track my day to day evolution
+This repository's purpose is to track my day-to-day evolution

+## 19/01/2025
+- The most challenging this week was to add a new set of roles for the IT department.
+Along with this addition, I had to build extra views for IT users to manage other users' assets like mobiles, laptops...
+- I also worked on automated tasks to alert HR of the need to do risk assessments for the users.
+- Finally, I ended the week by updating some views to make them more secure and avoid any data leaks.

 ## 12/01/2025